 Founded in 2008, the St. Basil Society sponsors academic discussions, volunteer service projects, social gatherings, and religious events.
-Our most popular events are the twice-monthly Tuesday lunch meetings, in which a speaker discusses anything from bioethics to history, theology to literature.
-Although some events are particularly Catholic/Christian in focus, all students and faculty are invited.
-Our patron is St. Basil the Great, who established the world's first public hospital.
-Visit our website or Facebook page for more information.
+Our most popular events are the twice monthly lunch meetings, where a speaker discusses anything from bioethics to history, theology to literature.
+Although some events are particularly Catholic-Christian in focus, all students and faculty are invited.
+Our patron is St. Basil the Great, who established the world’s first public hospital.

-Christian Students, founded in 1992, is a group of believers in Christ from various backgrounds who love the Lord Jesus Christ and find great joy and purpose in pursuing Him.
+Founded in 1992, Christian Students is a group of believers in Christ from various backgrounds who love the Lord Jesus Christ and find great joy and purpose in pursuing Him.
 God’s word charges us to “pursue righteousness, faith, love, peace, with those who call on the Lord out of a pure heart” (2 Timothy 2:22b).
 The members of the Christian Students club hold the faith that is common to all believers (Titus 1:4; Jude 3).

 Jewish Student Association

-The Jewish Student Association is open to all students, faculty, and staff at the University who seek a Jewish experience at UT Southwestern Medical Center.
+The Jewish Student Association is open to all students, faculty, and staff at the University who seek a Jewish experience while at UT Southwestern.
 The JSA explores cultural, religious, social, and even the fun and funny aspects of Judaism as it connects with health and science students and professionals.

 Latter-day Saint Student Association (LDSSA)

-The Southwestern Christian fellowship (SCF) is co-sponsored by the Baptist Student Ministry (BSM) and the Christian Medical/Dental Association (CMDA).
+SCF is an organization co-sponsored by the Baptist Student Ministry (BSM) and the Christian Medical/Dental Association (CMDA).
 Together, they help SCF meet the spiritual needs of Christian students at UT Southwestern.
-There are several weekly activities – most notably, the Christian Fellowship Luncheon every Monday at noon.
-At the luncheon food is provided and speakers range from ministers and seminary students to physicians on the faculty.
-Additionally, the fellowship offers several weekly Bible studies and praise and volunteer opportunities to serve the disadvantaged in the Dallas area.
-The group’s big event is a spring break medical mission trip to Laredo and El Paso, on which medical students as well as PA and PT students, nurses, physicians, and translators go to missionary clinics in an effort to serve these medically needy people and to witness about Christ.
+There are several weekly activities, most notably, the Christian Fellowship Luncheon every Monday at noon; food is provided and speakers range from ministers and seminary students to physicians on the faculty.
+Additionally, SCF offers several weekly opportunities for Bible studies, praise, and volunteer outreaches to serve the disadvantaged in the Dallas area.
+The group’s big event is a spring break medical mission trip to El Paso, where medical students, PA and PT students, nurses, physicians, and translators go to missionary clinics to serve people in need and witness about Christ.